Outdoor Warning Sirens

 Hazards & Threats

 The purpose of an Outdoor Warning System is to warn residents of All Hazard threats that occur outside.
-If you hear the outdoor warning system activate, immediately move inside a sturdy structure and listen to your NOAA weather radio or local media.
+If you hear the outdoor warning system activate, immediately move inside a sturdy structure and seek more information through social media, television or radio.

-The City has eight siren locations strategically placed to alert people who may be in public outdoor areas to take shelter indoors.
+The City has 10 siren locations strategically placed to alert people who may be in public outdoor areas to take shelter indoors.
 The Outdoor Warning System in The Colony is tested at noon on the first Wednesday of the month.
 If inclement weather is possible the test may be postponed until the next month.
-The eight siren locations are:
+The ten siren locations are:

 - Austin Ranch